astral-sh/docs/site/uv/reference/cli/index.md

 [`--exclude-newer`](#uv-tree--exclude-newer) *exclude-newer* : Limit candidate packages to those that were uploaded prior to the given date.

 ```
-Accepts both RFC 3339 timestamps (e.g., `2006-12-02T02:07:43Z`) and local dates in the same format (e.g., `2006-12-02`) in your system's configured time zone.
+Accepts RFC 3339 timestamps (e.g., `2006-12-02T02:07:43Z`), local dates in the same format (e.g., `2006-12-02`) resolved based on your system's configured time zone, a "friendly" duration (e.g., `24 hours`, `1 week`, `30 days`), or an ISO 8601 duration (e.g., `PT24H`, `P7D`, `P30D`).

+Durations do not respect semantics of the local time zone and are always resolved to a fixed number of seconds assuming that a day is 24 hours (e.g., DST transitions are ignored).
+Calendar units such as months and years are not allowed.

 May also be set with the `UV_EXCLUDE_NEWER` environment variable.
 ```

-[`--exclude-newer-package`](#uv-tree--exclude-newer-package) *exclude-newer-package* : Limit candidate packages for a specific package to those that were uploaded prior to the given date.
+[`--exclude-newer-package`](#uv-tree--exclude-newer-package) *exclude-newer-package* : Limit candidate packages for specific packages to those that were uploaded prior to the given date.

 ```
-Accepts package-date pairs in the format `PACKAGE=DATE`, where `DATE` is an RFC 3339 timestamp (e.g., `2006-12-02T02:07:43Z`) or local date (e.g., `2006-12-02`) in your system's configured time zone.
+Accepts package-date pairs in the format `PACKAGE=DATE`, where `DATE` is an RFC 3339 timestamp (e.g., `2006-12-02T02:07:43Z`), a local date in the same format (e.g., `2006-12-02`) resolved based on your system's configured time zone, a "friendly" duration (e.g., `24 hours`, `1 week`, `30 days`), or an ISO 8601 duration (e.g., `PT24H`, `P7D`, `P30D`).

+Durations do not respect semantics of the local time zone and are always resolved to a fixed number of seconds assuming that a day is 24 hours (e.g., DST transitions are ignored).
+Calendar units such as months and years are not allowed.

 Can be provided multiple times for different packages.
 ```